Yohannfra/Touche/README.md

 ## License

-All the code, CAD files, PCB files and everything within this repository is licensed under the terms of the [GNU GPL3 license](./LICENSE).
+All the code, CAD files, PCB files and everything within this repository is licensed under the terms of the [GNU General Public License](./LICENSE).